IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

 # Financial Institutions: Banks, PayPal, Cash App, and the Forex Market
 ## Objectives:
 - Students will learn how to identify different types of financial institutions.
-- Students will learn why and how to utilize financial instititions in their financial decision making.
 - Students will learn the importance and relevancy of knowing about different financial institutions.
+- Students will learn the purpose of financial instititions and how to utilize them in their financial decision making.

 ## Course Outline:
 - Students will be led to the classroom in a single file line from either youngest to oldest or shortest to tallest.